coder/redjet/README.md

 Redis command.
 Instead, it offers a generic interface that supports [all commands and options](https://redis.io/commands/).
 While this approach has less type-safety, it provides forward compatibility with new Redis features.

+In the aims of both performance and ease-of-use, redjet attempts to provide an API that closely resembles the protocol.
+For example, the `Command` method is really a Pipeline of size 1.

 # Basic Usage

 For the most part, you can interact with Redis using a familiar interface: